anix001/Js-core-concepts/node/interview.md

  The HTTP module can create an HTTP server that listens to serve ports and gives a response back to the client.

  ## What is the role createServer() method of http module?
- The createServer() method of the http module in Node.js ia used to create an HTTP server.
+ The createServer() method of the http module in Node.js is used to create an HTTP server.

 ```typescript
 //create-server.js